 CALL FOR PROPOSALS

-The Chinese Language Teachers Association invites proposals for the CLTA Action Research Award newly established in 2013.
-The award will support action research to improve Chinese language instruction in the classroom setting.
-The recipient will be expected to present a paper at the annual meeting of the CLTA or to submit a progress report at the end of the funding period.
+The Chinese Language Teachers Association invites proposals for the CLTA Action Research Award, which was established in 2013.
+The award aims to support action research projects that enhance Chinese language instruction in the classroom.
+Beginning in 2023, a new category has been introduced to the award, specifically targeting action research that promotes program connection, collaboration and development.
+Each category will have one recipient, resulting in two total award recipients.
+Upon receiving the award, recipients are expected to present a paper at the annual meeting of the CLTA or to submit a progress report at the end of the funding period.
 The funding period normally is one year.

 The CLTA Action Research Award will provide up to $500 to a current CLTA member conducting action research to improve classroom teaching practice, such as teaching methodology and approaches, or to improve the learning situation in which the practice takes place.
 The award winner must present research results with strong evidence of an improved teaching approach or a learning environment in Chinese L2 instruction.
 Award funds may be used for purchasing supplies and teaching tools needed for the research or for presenting research results at the CLTA conference.